Distinguishing open symplectic mapping tori via their wrapped Fukaya categories: Mapping torus categories and twisted tensor products

 $\Om(\T_0)_{dg}$ is obtained by localizing $\cG r\#\Z$ at two morphisms from $*$ corresponding to identity maps of $\Om_0$ and $\Om_\infty$.
 Denote these morphisms by $c_0$ and $c_\infty$.
 This process geometrically corresponds to identifying $0$ and $\infty$ on $\mathbb{P}^1$.

 The corresponding extra grading is given by setting the summand to be the degree $1$-part and the remaining expressions in (\ref{eq:homsforsmallgrothalg}) to be of degree $0$.
 The extra grading descends to localization $\Om(\T_0)_{dg}$ (see Lemma \ref{lem:descendingextra}) and it clearly matches the extra grading coming from smash product with respect to $\Z$-action. \begin{rk} This extra grading on (\ref{eq:homsforsmallgrothalg}) comes from the identification with $\cG r\#\Z$ via $*\mapsto x_{-1/2}$ and $\mathbb{P}^1\mapsto \mathbb{P}^1\times\{0\}\subset\mathbb{P}^1\times \Z$.
 In a different identification, one can set elements of $\Om(\mathbb{P}^1)_{dg}(i_0(X),X')$ to be of degree $-1$ and the rest to be of degree $0$.
 The descriptions become equivalent after localization, and we will go with the former. \end{rk} \begin{rk} In Appendix \ref{sec:appendixgluing}, we give a description of $M_\phi$ as a homotopy coequalizer of $\A\rightrightarrows\Om(\mathbb{P}^1)_{dg}\otimes \A$, where the arrows are given by $i_0\otimes1_\A$ and $i_\infty\otimes\phi$.
-Assume $\A$ is a dg enhancement for $D^b Coh(M^\vee)$, where $M^\vee$ is a projective variety and $\phi$ is push-forward along an automorphism $\phi_{M^\vee}$.
+Assume $\A$ is a dg enhancement for $D^b (Coh(M^\vee))$, where $M^\vee$ is a projective variety and $\phi$ is push-forward along an automorphism $\phi_{M^\vee}$.
 One can construct an algebraic space

 that is isomorphic to the one given in \cite[Example 1.1]{ownpaperalg}.
 Then push-out preserving property of $Coh$ combined with a K\"unneth theorem for $Coh$ (similar to\cite[Prop 4.6.2]{indcoh}) proves that $M_\phi$ is derived equivalent to coherent sheaves on this algebraic space.
-Note that we have not checked the details as this is not our main interest. \end{rk}
+Note that we have not checked the details as this is not our main interest.
+If $\cW(M)\simeq D^b(Coh(M^\vee))$ (i.e. $M$ and $M^\vee$ are homological mirrors), combining this statement with Theorem \ref{mainthmsymp} implies a homological mirror symmetry statement for $T_\phi$ and the algebraic space (\ref{eq:agmappingtorus}). \end{rk}